OntoUML/ontouml-models/scripts/process-new-model-submission.md

 ## Automatic commits

-For normal same-repository PRs, the workflow automatically commits `ontology.ttl` and generated metadata back to the PR branch after validation, generation, and catalog synchronization succeed.
+For normal same-repository PRs, the workflow automatically commits `ontology.ttl`, generated metadata, and any normalized source YAML back to the PR branch after validation, generation, and catalog synchronization succeed.
 The read-only bulk-maintenance job never writes back.

 For manual runs, commits occur only when `commit_changes` is `true` and `dry_run` is `false`.